coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

-- To confirm that dojo-env-ds is now your default environment:
+- To confirm that dojo-env is now your default environment:
-  - You should see `(dojo-env-ds)` appear next to your prompt.
+  - You should see `(dojo-env)` appear next to your prompt.

 ![img](https://assets.codingdojo.com/boomyeah2015/codingdojo/curriculum/content/chapter/1647634446__confirm_dojo_env.png)